-My ambitions started out with reading lots of the best money books.
+My ambitions started out with reading lots of the.
 I would go through page after page trying to find the magic equation for getting rich.
 By purposely picking books that were written by millionaires themselves, I thought I would be able to learn from their methods and reproduce their success.

 To some degree this method worked.
 I learned the basics of financial planning on things like having a 401k, an IRA, stocks, etc. I also learned about the concept of passive income, and how everyday people use it to change their lives.

 Books are great and I will never knock them.
 But after a point, the material and the messages started to sound the same.
 Over and over, the mantra of “spend less, save more” was becoming a bit of a broken record.
 And I REALLY wanted to know more about this whole passive income theory and how it could be used to retire early.
 Were there REAL people out there who actually had success with it?

 The Web is Full of Both Advanced and Basic Financial Planning Tools: